fluxnetart/fluxnetart.github.io/_posts/2025-04-28-ecoinformatics-lecture.md

 });
 </script>

-In April 2025, Artist <a href = "https://fluxnetart.github.io/Julia/">Julia Oldham</a> was invited by Prof. <a href="https://richardson-lab.nau.edu/">Andrew Richardson</a> to give a talk in the Ecoinformatics Lecture series at Northern Arizona University, Flagstaff.
+In April 2025, artist <a href = "https://fluxnetart.github.io/Julia/">Julia Oldham</a> was invited by Prof. <a href="https://richardson-lab.nau.edu/">Andrew Richardson</a> to give a talk in the Ecoinformatics Lecture series at Northern Arizona University, Flagstaff.
 Julia had the chance to share her artistic works and creative approach, as well as engage in discussions about a wide range of ecosystem science topics with faculty and students.

 “<i>I knew that Julia had been working a bit with PhenoCam images from several different sites, but until she gave her presentation and showed some of her work, I really had no idea just how creatively and imaginatively she was using these photographs in her art.
 I always knew that there had to be so many different ways PhenoCam images could be used for different applications, but I never quite expected to see the kinds of things Julia has been working on.</i>